pyOpenSci/lessons/code-workflow-logic/python-functions-multi-parameters.md

 precip_jan_mm
 ```

-Note that the function is not defined specifically for unit conversions, but as it completes a generalizable task, it can be used for simple unit conversions.
+While the function is not defined specifically for unit conversions, it completes a generalizable task and can be used for simple unit conversions.

 <!-- #region -->
 ## Combine Unit Conversion and Calculation of Statistics into One Function